Medical expert of the article

 Testosterone:

-- in the follicular phase - 0.45-3.17 pg / ml;
+- in the follicular phase – 0.45-3.17 pg/ml;

-- in the luteal phase - 0.46-2.48 pg / ml;
+- in the luteal phase – 0.46-2.48 pg/ml;

 Prolactin:

-- women before pregnancy - from 4 to 23 ng / ml;
+- women before pregnancy – from 4 to 23 ng/ml;

-- women in the period of pregnancy - from 34 to 386 ng / ml.
+- women during pregnancy – from 34 to 386 ng/ml.

-Thyroid-stimulating hormone (thyrotropin, thyroid hormone TSH) - 0.27-4.2 μIU / ml.
+Thyroid-stimulating hormone (thyrotropin, thyroid hormone TSH) – 0.27-4.2 μIU/ml.

-- in women from 18 to 30 years - 77.7-473.6 μg / dl;
+- for women aged 18 to 30 years – 77.7-473.6 mcg/dl;

-- in women from 31 to 50 years - 55.5-425.5 mcg / dl;
+- for women aged 31 to 50 years – 55.5-425.5 mcg/dl;

-- in women from 51 to 60 years - 18.5-329.3 mcg / dl.
+- for women aged 51 to 60 years – 18.5-329.3 mcg/dl.

-- in women of reproductive age - 1.0-2.5 ng / ml.
+- in women of reproductive age – 1.0-2.5 ng/ml.

 Exceeding the norm of estradiol may indicate:

-- continuation of the existence of the unadulterated follicle;
+- continued existence of an unovulated follicle;

-- presence of endometrioid cysts of appendages;
+- presence of endometrioid cyst of the appendages;

 - when smoking;